arskom/spyne/CONTRIBUTING.rst

   implementation instead of explicitly specifying the parent class.
 This is needed to correctly call all implementations of the overridden method according to MRO in cases of multiple inheritance.

+* Unit tests should test the root functionality as closely as possible.
+  This way, instead of getting a useless "something broke" alert, we'd get e.g. "something broke in the validation of customized types used as xml attributes" alert.